carlosagh96/kaiochat/README.md

 # kaiochat
-Extremely simple chat web app with aiohttp.server as a backend and single page JS on the frontend
+Simple chat web app with aiohttp.server as a backend and single page JS on the frontend Recommended for LAN networks only